-The Academic Council (AC) coordinates, discusses and makes recommendations regarding functions, plans, and activities related to instructional programs, library, and learning support services.
+The Academic Council (AC) coordinates, discusses, and makes recommendations regarding strategic functions, plans, and activities related to instructional programs, library, and learning support services.
 The AC provides leadership and retains responsibility for ACCJC Standard 2 (focusing on standards 2.1, 2.2, 2.3, 2.5, and 2.6) while serving as a communication link to the rest of the college regarding strategic and operational matters associated with their assigned EMP objectives.
 The AC works collaboratively with the Academic Senate to make recommendations to the College Council and the Vice President of Academic Affairs.

-ACCJC Standard Goal/Objective Example Task 2.2 2.1 Review and evaluation of the design and delivery of academic 2.2 programs across all modes of delivery that reflect relevant discipline 2.3 and industry standards and support equitable attainment of learning 2.4 outcomes and achievement of educational goals.
+ACCJC Standard Goal/Objective Example Task 2.2 (1) Access (2) Success Review and evaluation of the design and delivery of academic programs across all modes of delivery that reflect relevant discipline and industry standards and support equitable attainment of learning outcomes and achievement of educational goals.